UtkarshPathrabe/Pattern-Discovery-In-Data-Mining/In Lecture Quizzes/Lecture 7.1.md

 | 30|              <(ef)(ab)(df)cb>  |
 | 40|          <eg(af)cbc>           |
 Table 1: Transactions from a database.
+For the given sequence database, which of the following is not a subsequence of any sequences in the database?
 * `<accc>`
 * `<aa(bc)>`
 * `<f(ba)fb>`